Miking98/flix/README.md

 - [ X ] User sees an error message when there's a networking error.
 - [ X ] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [ X ] User can search for a movie.
 - [ X ] All images fade in as they are loading.
 - [ X ] User can view the large movie poster by tapping on a cell.
 - [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.